 - 4 cups fresh cranberries

 - 2 whole oranges zested and juiced.

 - 1/2 cup maple syrup Make sure it is pure maple syrup.
 Omit for whole30.

 - 8 whole dates Soaked in hot/ boiling water.

 - orange zest

-- Place the dates in boiling hot water for 10 minutes.
-Wash the cranberries and add them to the saucepan.
+- Mince the pitted dates.
+Wash the cranberries and add them to the saucepan with the dates.
 Zest the oranges, then cut them in half and squeeze to juice.
 Add the zest and juice to the pan.
 Add the (optional if doing Whole30) maple syrup and filtered water.
-Now, cut the dates in half, remove the pit and dice up finely.
-Now add them to the sauce pan.
 Bring the saucepan to medium heat and cook for 12 minutes.
 Mix the cranberry sauce with a metal spoon throughout (it will stain wood.)
 Now, after the 12 minutes is up remove from the pan and add the addition orange zest on top if desired.
 If you enjoyed this recipe it would mean the world to me if you rated it and left a comment below.
 It helps others find it on google.

 The recipe does not say when to add the dates?!